steveschnepp/blog.pwkf.org/_posts/2025-10-19-kartu-sama.md

 1. Play one card from your hand onto the discard pile, face up.
    It must share a common trait with the top discard card — either the same rank or the same suit.
 2. If the player has no valid card to play, they draw 2 cards and skip their turn.
-3. If the player had only one card before drawing, they draw *nbj − 1* additional cards.
+3. If the player had only one card before drawing, they draw *nb_players − 1* additional cards.
 4. The round ends when a player must draw but the deck is empty, or when a player plays their last card.
 5. It ends immediately.
 Drawn cards still count.
 6. Players total the points of the cards remaining in their hands.